Having Returned to Silence

 Silence is a gentle partner in the creation of studio work; leaving a clear path to listen for what is important.
 From the words that the materials speak to the implications of conversations that are happening in the world, all are invited in and to have their say.
 I follow their direction.

 Many who know my work know that the writings of Agnes Martin are, perhaps, those I hold most dear for their exactitude in identifying what is at the center of silence.
 The same thing that frightens the “every day Joe or Joette” about silence – its ability to reveal; Martin pinpoints with acute accuracy.
-She was able to do this because she was studied.
+She was able to do this because she was practiced.

 Silence is about sanity – which implies, yes, that insanity is found in the lack of silence.